Description from extension meta

-BrainTool is the best Bookmark and Tabs Manager for your online life.
+BrainTool is the best Bookmarks and Tabs Manager for your online life.

-Organize all your bookmarks, web resources and notes into a personal Topic hierarchy and control your browser with the BrainTool Topic Manager.
-Open and close browser tabs, windows and tab groups with a click or navigate using powerful keyboard commands.
-Capture links and notes while in context on a web page.
+Organize all your bookmarks, web resources, notes and to-do's into a personal Topic hierarchy and control your browser with the BrainTool Topic Manager.
+Open and close browser tabs, windows and tab groups with a click, or navigate using powerful keyboard commands.
+Capture links, notes and tasks while in context on a web page.
 Allocate each of your Topics to its own window or tab group for a focused workspace.

 Tame your browser tabs, focus your attention and never be afraid to close a tab again!